Skip to main content

 Moderator: Subbu Vincent

-How do grassroots leaders frame dignity in their efforts to remove indignities that people and communities experience at the margins, online and offline?
-What is an available and accessible definition of “dignity” from philosophy that grounds the other values and processes in societies towards becoming more just?
+How do grassroots leaders and ethicists frame dignity in their efforts to remove indignities that people and communities at the margins experience both offline and online?
+What is an available and accessible definition of “dignity” (with implications) that grounds the other values and processes in societies towards becoming more just?

 Moderators: Ann Skeet and Brian Green